AI tutoring for university students

 Stop getting answers.
 Start understanding.

 Derive is an AI tutor that teaches you step by step, not a chatbot that does your homework.
+Upload your course materials and it teaches the way your professor does.

 No credit card required.
 Takes 30 seconds.